Table Of Contents

 Arume

-This place, hidden in one of the streets of the Raval and installed in the building where Manuel Vázquez Montalbán was born, exudes charm with its air of a house converted into a restaurant and makes us satisfied that the legacy of the gourmet writer is in good hands.
+This place, hidden in one of the streets of the Raval and installed in the building where Manuel Vázquez Montalbán was born, exudes charm with its air of a house converted into a restaurant and makes us be satisfied that the legacy of the gourmet writer is in good hands.

 📍 Carrer d’En Botella, 11